michaelbazos/challenge/README.md

 npm run serve:dist
 ```

-If you only want to build for production, execute `npm run build`
+Note: if you only want to build the app in production mode and not serve it, just execute `npm run build`

 ## Tests